pqnelson/pqnelson.github.com/_posts/2015-06-21-sabermetrics.md

 ![Standard deviation visualized]({{ site.url }}/assets/standard-dev.png)

-The average for the sum of the squares of the lengths of the red line segments *is* the variance, its squareroot is the standard deviation.
+The average for the sum of the squares of the lengths of the red line segments *is* the variance, its square-root is the standard deviation.
 The labels on the *x*-axis just indicates which element of our list we're examining. *The average square-distance to the mean*, is our intuitive picture of the variance.
 (Hey, the average is used to